elementor/elementor-developers-docs/src/widgets/advanced-example.md

 ## Folder Structure

 The addon will have two files.
-One file for the widget and the other main file to register the widget.
+One file for the widget and a main file to register the widget.

 ```
 elementor-list-widget/